 Alert Today, Alive Tomorrow highlights the civil defense preparations of Reading, Pennsylvania, a modest sized community in the southeastern corner of the state.
-The industrial nature of Reading and surrounding Berks County, as well as the local government's massive investment towards atomic protection, made the city ideal to place under a national microscope.
-Andre Baruch, a popular radio personality and commentator for the Brooklyn Dodgers, provides narration.(1) He opens the film by tracing the communal spirit of America from the pioneers to the modern city suburb.
-The opening shots depict numerous scenes of goodwill and neighborliness including the sharing of a ride, a lawnmower, a rake, or bit of gossip over the clothesline.
-Looking at this attitude throughout history, it's suggested the nation was built on the idea of working together, from the trading posts, sewing bees, and roof raising parties to the wagon trains opening the West.
+The industrial nature of Reading and surrounding Berks County, as well as the local government's massive investment toward atomic protection, made the city ideal to place under a national microscope.
+Andre Baruch, a popular radio personality and commentator for the Brooklyn Dodgers, provides narration.(1) He opens the film by tracing the communal spirit of America as the opening shots depict numerous scenes of goodwill and neighborliness including the sharing of a ride, a lawnmower, a rake, and bit of gossip over the clothesline.
+Looking at this attitude throughout history, it's suggested the nation was built on the idea of working together, from trading posts, sewing bees, and roof raising parties to the wagon trains opening the West.
 "The lone covered-wagon seldom made it!"
 Baruch's cheerful narrative is halted by footage of a mushroom cloud, which prompts a stern warning: America cannot hope to stop all enemy aircraft and recently developed missiles.
 To counter the threat of an enemy attack, a group effort is needed to organize an effective civil defense force.
 A brief tour of the Federal Civil Defense Administration headquarters in Battle Creek, Michigan, explains that while civil defense policy is organized at the national level, it is best implemented by city and county governments, as has been done in Reading.

 Reading is really no different than dozens of other communities which weave